-Before they can handle classified or controlled but unclassified information (CUI), organizations are required to comply with minimum standards for cybersecurity established by governing bodies like the National Institute of Standards and Technology (NIST).
+Before they can handle classified or Controlled Unclassified Information (CUI), organizations are required to comply with minimum standards for cybersecurity established by governing bodies like the National Institute of Standards and Technology (NIST).
 Because the Federal Information Security Modernization Act (FISMA) requires federal agencies to comply with NIST standards, it is imperative for organizations that work with the federal government to be familiar with the latest NIST guidance.

 Important NIST standards include:

-- NIST SP 800-53: a core component of the NIST cybersecurity framework (CSF), SP 800-53 documents recommended security controls for federal information systems and a methodology for selecting them.
-Until recently, this standard has applied directly to any federal agencies except for national security agencies, and indirectly to non-federal organizations via SP 800-171, and the controls in SP 800-53 are referred to by the Federal Risk and Authorization Management Program (FedRAMP).
+- NIST SP 800-53: SP 800-53 outlines recommended security controls for federal information systems and a methodology for selecting them.
+Until recently, this standard has applied directly to any federal agencies except for national security agencies, and indirectly to non-federal organizations via SP 800-171.
+The controls in SP 800-53 are also referenced by the Federal Risk and Authorization Management Program (FedRAMP).

-- NIST SP 800-171: SP 800-171 outlines rules for systems that handle sensitive information and data that do not merit a “classified” designation, including email systems, FTP, CMPs, cloud-based storage and project collaboration tools.
+- NIST SP 800-171: SP 800-171 outlines rules for non-federal systems that handle sensitive information and data that do not merit a “classified” designation, including email systems, FTP, CMPs, cloud-based storage and project collaboration tools.
 The use of SP 800-171 by Department of Defense (DoD) contractors is mandated in the Defense Federal Acquisition Regulation, DFARS, and governed via the Cybersecurity Maturity Model Certification (CMMC) process.

 - NIST SP 800-37: this standard provides organizations with a comprehensive risk management and response plan in six stages.
 SP 800-37 helps organizations to formalize and maintain a security strategy to protect themselves and their customers.

-Without a doubt, CMMC – and its most recent revision CMMC 2.0 – is the biggest change to cybersecurity legislation during the 2020s.
-For now, it primarily impacts contractors working directly with the Department of Defense (DoD), but other government agencies are beginning to require CMMC certification, and this trend will likely continue into the indefinite future.
+Without a doubt, CMMC – and its most recent revision CMMC 2.0 – is the biggest change to cybersecurity legislation in a decade.
+For now, it primarily impacts contractors working directly with the DoD, but other government agencies are beginning to require CMMC certification, and this trend will likely continue into the indefinite future.